vishal-chandra/Kaleidocycles/README.md

 # Kaleidocycles

 (WIP)<br>
-This is a project to simulate and design kaleidocycles using three.js.
+This is a project to simulate and design kaleidocycles using three.js. <br>
 It follows the equations explained in [this paper](kaleidocycles_theory.pdf) to model the Kaleidocycle's behavior.

 ## Demos